lazymetior/seller-app-react/README.md

-in search feature i found an error of it only works on first page, im trying to fix it soon. i have used random image for most of the cars after first page, so if you feel like image is not rendering or taking time to render then wait for some time or just refresh the page.
+in search feature i found an error of it only works on first page, im trying to fix it soon.

+I have used random image for most of the cars after first page, so if you feel like image is not rendering or taking time to render then wait for some time or just refresh the page.